ad1992/fuzzify/README.md

 Determines whether a score should be added in the result.
 A score of `1` means an exact match, however a score of `0` means no match and those options are removed from the result.
 If you want to get all the options in the result, please open an [issue](https://github.com/ad1992/fuzzy/issues) and let's discuss.

+### `caseSensitive`

+Determines whether the query should be case-sensitive or not.
+By default, this option is `false`.

 ## Set up